greg-raven/Uncommon-Sense/_posts/2020-10-23-making-the-best-use-of-knowledge.md

 ---
-title: 'Making the best use of knowledge'
+title: "Making the best use of knowledge"
 layout: post
 categories:
 - knowledge